calebcianc/project3-frontend-bootcamp/README.md

 ## Features

 - Add new users or check for existing users in the database
-- Add, edit and delete itinerary/ activities
+- Add, edit and delete itinerary / activities
-- Join/ Leave itinerary that are tagged as public
+- Join / Leave itinerary that are tagged as public
 - Separate the itinerary available to user via public itineraries, upcoming user itineraries and historical user itineraries
-- view the tracjectory taken by the itinerary on the map which shows all the location of interest covered by the itinerary
+- View the tracjectory taken by the itinerary on the map which shows all the location of interest covered by the itinerary

 ## Tech Used